Anxiety doesn’t discriminate against any age group.

 Fighting senior anxiety

 There are real-world ways you can combat the worry that comes with aging.
+Ask your doctor if the following tips could be right for you.

 - Stay social.
 If your anxiety stems from the fear of being alone, proactively seek out connections.
 Set a weekly date with a friend or family member, join a club or take a class.